Arc XP's content migration process

 The migration pipeline uses several stages:

-Archiving source content (optional)
+Staging source content (optional)

-This step can be useful if access to the legacy CMS is limited or will be discontinued.
+Temporarily store external source content in Migration Center for transformation.
+This is useful when direct access to the legacy CMS is limited or will be discontinued.

 ,operations